darianrosebrook/kokoro-onnx-raycast-api/scripts/autostart/README.md

 - Easy to manage through System Preferences
 - No security restrictions
 - Can be easily enabled/disabled through GUI
+- Fast startup with lazy model initialization

 **How it works:**
 - Adds a script to your macOS Login Items
 - Script runs when you log in
-- Starts Kokoro TTS in the background
+- Starts Kokoro TTS server quickly (model loads lazily on first request)
+- Server responds to health checks immediately but defers expensive operations
 - Logs activity to `logs/login-startup.log`

 ### Launchd Service Method
 - **When it starts**: When you log in to your user account
+- **Startup time**: ~10 seconds (lazy initialization)
 - **Permissions**: No sudo required
 - **Location**: `~/Library/LaunchAgents/`
 - **Command**: `./enable-autostart.sh user`